G-Core/product-documentation/documentation/hosting/dedicated-servers/manage/operating-system/install-a-linux-os-from-a-template.md

 --1--Installing OS: "installing-os-via-dci-manager"
 --1--Reinstalling OS: "reinstalling-os-via-dci-manager"
 pageTitle: Install a Linux OS from a template| Gcore
-pageDescription: Learn how to install a Linux OS from a template for a dedicated server.
+pageDescription: Learn how to install a Linux OS from a template for a Dedicated Server.
 ---
 # Install a Linux OS from a template